akiUp/modbus_bruteforce/README.md

 ## AkiScan.py
 Reckon script to run exhaustive scan on specified modbus registers range and find valid ones with current values.

+> Important!
+The Modbus adressing has so-called 0-starting and 1-starting scheme.
+This scirpt assume the use of 0-starting scheme.
+I you observe register addresses shifted by 1 it means device uses 1-starting scheme.

 Current version of script will scan only registers from device with unit ID 1.

 <a href="https://github.com/akiUp/modbus_brutforce"><img src="https://github.com/akiUp/modbus_bruteforce/blob/master/AkiScan.PNG" title="Bruteforce script" alt="Read"></a>

 ## AkiWrite.py
 Will write specified value in selected register

+> Important!
+The Modbus adressing has so-called 0-starting and 1-starting scheme.
+This scirpt assume the use of 0-starting scheme.
+I you observe register addresses shifted by 1 it means device uses 1-starting scheme.

 Current version of script will write only registers to device with unit ID 1.
 ### The output of this script could be very INVASIVE to the controlled process!!!